Skip to main content

 File Your Articles of Organization

 You have to file articles of organization in Georgia to formally create a limited liability company.
-You may choose to handle your LLC filing online, by mail, or in person and will be required to pay a $110 filing fee.
+You may choose to handle your LLC filing online, by mail, or in person.
+The online filing fee is $110.
+The fee for filing by mail is $110.
 If you opt for online filing, visit the Georgia Secretary of State website.
-If you decide to file your Georgia articles of organization by mail, you'll need to include the transmittal information form.
-Expect to provide the following information:
+If you decide to file your Georgia articles of organization by mail, you’ll need to include the transmittal information form.
+Under O.C.G.A. §14-11-203, you should provide the following information:

 • LLC’s name and business address